Background Organics (BOCs)

-Soil and water samples containing fresh or decomposed leaves are known as biogenic organic compounds (BOCs,) and are a significant issue during autumn and winter when there are large quantities of fallen leaves.
+Background or biogenic organic compounds (BOCs) are found in soil and water samples containing fresh or decomposed leaves and other organic matter (even polystyrene is an organic compound) and are a significant issue during autumn and winter when there are large quantities of fallen leaves.
 Everyday activity quickly crushes the leaves onto the road and increased rainfall carries leaves in the runoff.

 When BOCs are analysed by the standard laboratory GC-FID analysis (gas chromatography /flame ionization detection) the method gives a significantly higher result for Total Petroleum Hydrocarbon than the true value, typically of between 2,000 – 4000 mg/kg of TPH, making it hazardous under WM3 guidance even when there are no petroleum compounds present.
 This incorrect classification of the soil waste category causes unnecessary and expensive remediation or disposal.